 Both regions eat well.
 The question is what kind of meal you’re after.

 Napa’s dining scene is legitimately world-class.
-Yountville alone has more Michelin stars per capita than almost anywhere in the country.
-The French Laundry remains one of America’s most celebrated reservations.
-La Toque, Bouchon, and Auberge du Soleil represent the elevated end of the spectrum, while Oxbow Public Market in downtown Napa is the perfect crowd-pleasing stop for groups with mixed tastes and budgets.
-For a full look at what to eat and where, our guide to the best restaurants in Napa breaks down the top spots across every price range.
+Yountville alone punches far above its weight in Michelin recognition, anchored by The French Laundry, a three-Michelin-starred restaurant and one of America’s most celebrated reservations.
+La Toque, Bouchon, and Auberge du Soleil represent the elevated end of the spectrum, while Oxbow Public Market in downtown Napa is the easy, crowd-pleasing stop for groups with mixed tastes and budgets.
+Our guide to the best restaurants in Napa breaks down top spots across every price range.

 Sonoma’s dining scene leans farm-to-table, coastal, and soulful.
-You’re more likely to find yourself eating clam chowder in Bodega Bay, grabbing fresh bread from a local bakery on the Sonoma Plaza, or sharing a wood-fired pizza surrounded by vineyard views.
-It’s less “occasion dining” and more “everyday delicious” — which, depending on your travel style, can feel like exactly the right pace.
+You’re more likely to find yourself eating clam chowder in Bodega Bay, grabbing fresh bread from a bakery on Sonoma Plaza, or sharing a wood-fired pizza surrounded by vineyard views.
+It’s less occasion dining and more everyday delicious, which, depending on your travel style, can feel like exactly the right pace.

-If you’re planning a winery-centered day in either region, consider a picnic lunch to save on costs and slow things down.
-Our guide to Napa Valley wineries where you can picnic has a full list of properties that welcome outside food.
+If you’re planning a winery-centered day in either region, consider a picnic lunch to save on cost and slow things down.
+Our guide to wineries where you can picnic in Napa Valley has a full list of properties that welcome outside food.

 Napa vs. Sonoma: Cost Comparison

 Let’s be direct: both regions can be expensive.
-But there’s a real cost gap if you’re comparing apples to apples.
+But there’s a real cost gap once you compare apples to apples.

-Napa tends to run higher across nearly every category — tasting fees, lodging, and dining.
-That’s partly the prestige factor, partly the demand.
-Sonoma typically offers more flexibility: you can often find walk-in tastings at smaller producers, stay at value-priced inns outside the main towns, and eat well without a reservation.
+Napa tends to run higher across nearly every category: tasting fees, lodging, and dining.
+That’s partly the prestige factor and partly the demand.
+Sonoma typically offers more flexibility.
+You can often find walk-in tastings at smaller producers, stay at value-priced inns outside the main towns, and eat well without a reservation.

 - Go midweek: Monday through Thursday brings lower lodging rates and calmer roads at wineries in both regions